sandrina-p/musikki-with-react-demo/README.md

 **Next steps:**

-I will use this project as Base to learn more about React and other libraries that work with React like Flux/Redux and integrate it with Gulp.
+I will use this project as base to learn more about React and other libraries that work with React like Flux/Redux and integrate it with Gulp.